 Confession time.
-I haven’t had dental insurance since February of 2010 when I quit my job.
-Subsequently I haven’t visited the dentist since that time.
+I haven’t had dental insurance in ten years.
+I said goodbye to it when I quit my corporate job.
+It was a while before I even visited the dentist.

-I’ve wanted to go a few times, but I either never found the time, or I was scared off by the fear of having to do a crown or something ridiculously expensive.
-So ignorant, I know.
+I wanted to go a few times, but I either never found the time, or I was scared off by the fear of having to do a crown or something ridiculously expensive.
+So stupid, I know.

 Additionally, I’m just not sure dental insurance is worth it.
 It made sense when I had an employer subsidizing half the cost of the plan, but now that I’m solo it’s not a clear financial choice.

 I was caught in this crazy downward spiral of no dentist – no insurance – no dentist.
 About half of U.S. adults appear to be caught in the same spiral:

 According to the Department of Health and Human Services,